How to Make an Awesome Guide

 Avoid using the first person ¶

 There's no "I" in team, and there shouldn't be any in your writing.
-You're given a more authoritative tone of voice by not using statements such as "I did this" in your manuals.
+You have a more authoritative tone of voice by not using statements such as "I did this" in your manuals.

 Don't force your opinions onto others ¶